bakpakin/Fennel/api.md

 usually accept these fields:

 * `allowedGlobals`: a sequential table of strings of the names of globals which the compiler will allow references to.
+Set to false to disable checks.
 * `correlate`: when this is truthy, Fennel attempts to emit Lua where the line numbers match up with the Fennel input code; useful for situation where code that isn't under your control will print the stack traces.